nahueldsanchez/blogpost_qiling_dlink_2/Readme.md

 ChildProcessError: [Errno 10] No child processes
 ...
 ```
-It looks like it worked !?.
-I think that what's happening is that we are reaching system function and at some point system is trying to use the `fork syscall` which Qiling does not support.
-To confirm that my idea was working I did two things.
-First I put a breakpoint on `system` and checked that at some point I hit the breakpoint (it happened).
-Secondly and more interesting to show, I've changed the call to `system` for `exit`, let's see what happens:
+It looks like it worked!?
+I think that what's happening is that we are reaching `system` function and at some point `system` is trying to use the `fork syscall`, which Qiling does not support.
+To confirm that my idea was working I did two things: First, I set a breakpoint on `system` and checked that at some point I hit the breakpoint (it happened); Second, and more interesting to show, I changed the call to `system` for `exit`, let's see what happens:

 ```Python
 def simulate_exploitation(ql):